0art0/IISER-Pune-Type-Theory-Talks/README.md

 git clone https://github.com/0art0/IISER-Pune-Type-Theory-Talks.git
 ```

+Note that this step requires [git](https://git-scm.com/) to be installed locally.
 On other operating systems, the code can be downloaded as a `.zip` file from [this link](https://github.com/0art0/IISER-Pune-Type-Theory-Talks/archive/refs/heads/main.zip).

 To complete the set-up, go to the project folder (presumably called `IISER-Pune-Type-Theory-Talks`) and run the following command from a terminal: